eerii/mermelada/README.md

 **Other dependencies**

 Some dependencies already come with this sample repository as submodules (imGUI, SPIR-V Cross, glm, stb and VulkanMemoryAllocator).
 You can find them in the [deps](https://github.com/josekoalas/aguacate/tree/main/deps) folder.
-For now OpenGL is just tested on MacOS, which alredy includes the libraries, so nothing has to be done.
-Support for other platforms is coming.

 ### build